 Group A.1-BIP is designated for non-residential, BIP customers.
-Table 3-15 summarizes the program and portfolio adjusted ex ante demand reduction capability by forecast year for different planning conditions.
+Table 3-14 summarizes the program and portfolio adjusted ex ante demand reduction capability by forecast year for different planning conditions.
+These impacts are zero because A.1-BIP participants did not respond on ELRP event days that were not also BIP events in PY 2024, as well as in PY 2023.
 The tables reflect dispatchable demand reductions available from 4 pm to 9 pm under August worst day conditions for 1-in-2 weather conditions, which align with the planning conditions used for resource adequacy attribution.
 The ex post analysis showed no clear trend in percent load reductions relative to weather patterns so ex ante reductions are assumed to vary only as a function of the reference load.
 The static average percent reduction in each event hour is applied to this reference load.